samhinton88/ghostly-loader/README.md

 yarn add ghostly-controller
 ```

-> NB: `ghostly-controller` is not required, see below.
+> `ghostly-controller` is not actually required to use `ghostly`, more on this below.

 In `webpack.config.js`
 ```js